5 Easy Ways to Eat More Protein for a Heart Healthy Diet

 If you enjoy cheese or nut butters, stick to small portions since they’re not only high in protein but also fats.

-If you eat meat, pick leaner cuts to keep your meals heart-healthy.
+If you eat meat, pick leaner cuts to keep your meals heart healthy.
 Swap out fatty steaks for sirloin or opt for skinless chicken breast instead of thighs.
-Fish like salmon and tuna are also great choices since they provide heart-friendly omega-3s along with protein.
+Fish like salmon and tuna are also great choices since they provide heart friendly omega-3s along with protein.

 Here are some great options when you’re craving a meal with meat or seafood:

-A high-protein diet doesn’t have to be complicated.
-By adding protein to every meal, choosing smart snacks, and picking the right protein sources, you can boost your protein intake while keeping your heart healthy.
-Try these easy tips and enjoy the benefits of a stronger, healthier body!
+Following a high protein diet doesn’t have to be complicated.
+By adding protein to every meal, choosing smart snacks, and picking the right protein sources, you can boost your protein intake while keeping your heart healthy and your tastebuds happy.

 Start your day with a healthy boost of protein with these 10 quick high protein breakfast ideas.